X-Roads of the Rockies - COLORADO 2 DAY AMA NATIONAL DUAL SPORT

 There are options to jump on the pavement and head back to the fairgrounds along the entire route and these options can be clearly marked on the ride map which is not suitable for trail navigation.

 Q: CAN I BRING MY FAMILY?

 You can certainly bring your family for a Rocky Mountain vacation.
 There are Jeep Rentals from Rocky Mountain Jeep Rentals, Horseback riding, River rafting, Zip lines, and Mountain bike trails, motorcycles for rent, and, God forbid, ATVs, available for rent locally.
 Also, hiking, river and lake fishing, and epic vistas.
 Plus, down the in the San Luis Valley is the La Veta Pass Excursion train and Joyful Journey Hot Springs.
 The La Veta Pass route is the highest Train Pass in the USA.

 Q: WHY STAGE AT THE CHAFFEE COUNTY FAIRGROUNDS?

-Camping is included and water is available.
-RV parking with hookups will be available from Friday till Tuesday for a fee as well as Free Tent Camping and truck and travel trailer parking.
+Camping is included, as are showers and water.
+RV parking with hookups will be available from Thursday for a fee as well as Free Tent Camping and travel trailer parking.
 Showers, Restrooms and good drinking water are all available at the Chaffee County Fairgrounds and included with your entry fee.
 The area is large enough for everyone to park and get together.
 We will rent the on-site exhibit hall on Saturday night for a Dinner banquet, free Swag raffle and a cash bar on-site.
 There may also be a women’s Roller Derby at the Fairground on Saturday night.

 Q: WHY ARE YOU GUYS DOING THIS?